Axway/agents-mulesoft/README_discovery.md

 ```

 ## Configuration Variables
-The agents read their configuration from the environment, an env file, or a YAML configuration.
-To set up your config file copy the content of `default_mulesoft_discovery_agent.yml` into a new file named `mulesoft_discovery_agent`, and replace the default values that reflect your environment.

 | Variable Name                                                      | YAML Path                                                           | Description                                                                                                                                                                                                                                                                                              | **Location** / _Default_                                             |
 | ------------------------------------------------------------------ | ------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |